simonemarketti/weather-now-app/README.md

 ## Overview

 This is an app to know the current weather conditions of a city.
+You can save your favourite city.

 ### Concepts

 - Fetch API
 - Asynchronous javscript (async/await)
+- Local Storage
 - Create a searchbar
 - DOM manipulation